 Import/Export Theme Customizer Settings

 Weird process: For some odd reason you’ll need to first install the Kadence Starter templates.
 From Appearance, go to Kadence and then hit the top right tab for “Starter Templates”.
 Hit install.
 You don’t actually have to install one of the templates, but it must populate the database with them.

-Next, go to the “Customize” option for the theme and viola, you will see at the bottom “Import/Export”.
-Simply export, and then on the other build you will have to again install the starter templates and then Import accordingly.
+Next, go to the “Customize” option for the theme and voila, you will see at the bottom “Import/Export”.
+Simply export, and then on the other build, you will have to again install the starter templates and then Import accordingly.